alpiepho/3d-force-graph/example/rack-nodes/README.md

 - [x] exapnd for IOLS
 - [x] function add_data_node and add_data_link
 - [x] replace name/subname with names[]
+- [-] use const for id strings
+- [ ] add enables and filters for nodes and links (code is a bit ugly)
 - [ ] exapnd for KDI
 - [ ] add HVICONNECTORS
 - [ ] add HVICABLE
 - [ ] exapnd for TSE

 - [ ] clean up data vs racks.json
-- [ ] use const for id strings

 - [ ] experiment with colors of nodes/links
 - [ ] experiment with colors on links/nodes for errors
 - [ ] controls to hide levels
 - [ ] controls to highlight levels
-- [ ] controls to collapse levels? hide empty slots?
+- [ ] controls to hide empty slots?
+- [ ] controls to collapse levels?

 ## Sample KDI node list